-Active doctoral studies in sciences (incl. mathematics, technology and engineering) accounted for 49.2% of all doctoral studies in October 2012.
-If medical, pharmaceutical, veterinary, agrarian and forestry studies are included the proportion rises to 64.5%.
+Active doctoral studies in sciences (including mathematics, technology and engineering) accounted for 49.8% of all doctoral studies in 2013.
+If medical, pharmaceutical, - and life sciences are included, the proportion rises to 65.2 %.
 The percentages have remained relatively stable for the last five years.

 The government of the Czech Republic has not put in place any measures to increase the number of students taking science to a doctoral level.
-Moreover, national statistical data and recent reports from the Institute for Information on Education (UIV) and the Research, Development and Innovation Council state that only one third of doctoral graduates in the Czech Republic go into a science and technology career.
+Moreover, national statistical data and recent reports from the Institute for Information on Education (ÚIV) and the Research, Development and Innovation Council state that one third of doctoral graduates in the Czech Republic go into a science and technology career.